greyscaled/my-music-postgres/README.md

 createdb
 ```

 ### Creating
 If using this tool for the first time, you can simply run `my-music --create`.
 However, **make sure
 you are in the same directory as the script**.
+This step is not necessary, though, as you can create
+a database using any other mechanism such as `createdb` or using pgadmin.

+Be sure to call your database `MyMusic` OR change the `dbname` variable in the script if you use
+a different name.

 ### Setting an Alias
 Other than creating the db, the script can be run from anywhere.
 You can add the script to a `/local/bin`